Anti-BDS laws: Anti-BDS laws in the United States

-As of 2021, 35 states have passed bills and executive orders designed to discourage boycotts of Israel.
+As of 2024, 38 states have passed bills and executive orders designed to discourage boycotts of Israel.
 Many of them have been passed with broad bipartisan support.
 Most anti-BDS laws have taken one of two forms: contract-focused laws requiring government contractors to promise that they are not boycotting Israel; and investment-focused laws, mandating public investment funds to avoid entities boycotting Israel.
+Separately, the U.S. Congress has considered anti-boycott legislation in reaction to the BDS movement.
+The U.S. Senate passed S.1, which contained anti-boycott provisions, on 28 January 2019, by a vote of 74–19.
+The U.S. House passed a resolution condemning the boycott of Israel on 24 July 2019, by a vote of 398–17.
+Senators Marco Rubio (R-FL), Bill Cassidy (R-LA), Mike Braun (R-IN), Rick Scott (R-FL), Bill Hagerty (R-TN), and Steve Daines (R-MT) reintroduced the Combating BDS Act of 2023.
+So far, no federal law has been adopted.
 There has been debate over whether the laws violate the right to free speech and organizations such as the American Civil Liberties Union (ACLU) and the Council on American–Islamic Relations (CAIR) have challenged many of them in court cases.

 Public opinions on the BDS movement and anti-BDS laws

 According to University of Maryland's Critical Issues Poll from October 2019, a majority of Americans oppose anti-BDS laws; 72% opposed laws penalizing people who boycott Israel and 22% supported such laws.
-The poll also found a strong partisan divide on BDS; among those who had heard of BDS, 76% of Republicans opposed the movement, while 48% of Democrats supported it.
+The poll also found a strong partisan divide on BDS; among those who had heard of BDS, 76% of Republicans opposed the movement, compared to 52% of Democrats.
 In a 2019 poll from Data for Progress 35% to 27% opposed anti-BDS laws.
 Split by party affiliation, 48% of Democrats opposed anti-BDS laws and 15% supported them; 27% of Republicans opposed anti-BDS laws and 44% supported them.
 70%-80% believed boycotts were a legitimate protest tactic.
-According to a 2022 survey by the Pew Research Center, 95% of Americans oppose BDS and 84% do not know much about it.
+According to a 2022 survey by the Pew Research Center, 5% of Americans support BDS and 84% do not know much about it.
 17% of Republicans have some familiarity with BDS compared to 15% of Democrats, while 7% of the latter and 2% of Republicans support the movement.